 You have watched Nancy Kramer’s TED Talk, which launched the national #FreeTheTampons moment.
 YOU are ready to take action and help YOUR company join the menstrual movement.
-Regardless if you are an intern, employee, executive, or random raging feminist….
+Regardless if you are an intern, employee, executive, or random change-making feminist….

 Who should I talk to about offering free menstrual products at my work place?

 The best place to start is with HR.
 Other parties that will be involved in the decision include facilities, operations, and procurement.
 While you can start the conversation in other departments, HR is typically a champion for these types of initiatives.

 What should I say when talking to HR, Operations, and Facilities?

 ALWAYS use data.
 Thankfully, we have this nice FACT SHEET that you care share with your decision maker.
 While we agree that offering menstrual products is the right thing to do, it is important to demonstrate to the company the “return on investment” of offering free menstrual products.

 Offering free menstrual products reduces lost work hours and improves ratings on best places to work for women.
 It is actually CHEAPER to offer free tampons than to service coin operated machines.